fbernutz/die-himmelstraeumerin-blog/Content/posts/2023-04-18-mixit-talk.md

 ---
 # MiXiT 2023: My First Conference as a Speaker

-> You can now re-watch the [talk "Why is being different actually a good thing? – My Way Into Tech"](https://vimeo.com/819077754) on vimeo.
+> You can now re-watch the [talk “Why is being different actually a good thing? – My Way Into Tech”](https://vimeo.com/819077754) on vimeo.

 Last week, I gave my very first external [conference talk at MiXiT conference](https://mixitconf.org/2023/why-is-being-different-actually-a-good-thing-my-way-into-tech) in Lyon, France!
 Yay! 🥳